Marco Polo Apartments

 No analysis available

-Public remarks repeatedly and explicitly state that residents can watch Friday night fireworks from their lanais or living areas.
-This provides strong evidence the building offers fireworks views from units.
+Numerous public remarks explicitly state residents can watch Friday night fireworks from their lanai/units (examples quoted above).
+This is direct evidence the building has fireworks views from units.

 No analysis available